 Even in the early stage of Alzheimer’s, changes in routine, traveling and new environments may increase the risk for wandering and agitation.
 Stay alert for unexpected reactions that may result from these changes.

 - When appropriate, share the diagnosis with others, such as hotel or shelter staff, family members and airline attendants, so they can better assist.

-- Do your best to remain calm, as this may help establish a positive tone.
+- Do your best to remain calm, as this may help reduce anxiety or confusion.